The Ritchie Family: Reformation

 In the beginning of reforming, Cheryl Mason-Dorman and Cassandra Wooten worked for a period of time with Michelle Simpson who they worked with in Cas Mijac.
 Then they stopped for a period and then later settled with Renee Guilory-Wearing.
 Now with original members Cassandra Wooten, Cheryl Mason-Dorman and new member Renee Guilory-Wearing as the reformed group they started touring.

 The Ritchie Family is featured in Jim Arena's book First Ladies of Disco, released in June 2013.
 In July 2016, The Ritchie Family released a single "Ice" on Martha Wash's Purple Rose recording label.
 The song was later remixed and released as a maxi-single of six tracks.

+In 2021, they released the single, "Whatcha Got".

+The group appeared on the Italian Show ‘I Migilor Anni - Dell 'Estate' on May 27, 2023.